Healthdirect Free Australian health advice you can count on.

 • photo

-• digital donor card in the Donate Blood app
+Your ID could be your driver's license, passport, or digital donor card in the Donate Blood app.

 What happens at the blood donation centre?

-When you are at the centre, trained staff will:
+When you arrive, the staff will:

 • check your ID

-• check that you can donate blood
+• get you to fill out a donor questionnaire to check if you can donate blood

-They’ll make sure you feel comfortable and look after you during the process.
+The staff will make sure you feel comfortable and look after you during the process.
 Your whole appointment will take about an hour.

 What happens after I’ve donated blood?

-After you have donated blood it’s important to rest for a few minutes.
+After you have donated blood, it's important to rest for a few minutes.

 What is my blood screened for?